 Has the MSG encountered any particular obstacles or reluctance to disclose beneficial ownership information?
 If yes, what strategy has been adopted to overcome them?

-☐ Yes No
+☐ Yes ☒No

 If yes, elaborate

 Has the MSG prioritised outreach efforts, for example to target companies that hold or apply for licenses for high-value or corruption-prone commodities?